algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_testing.AlgorandFixture.md

 • `get` **algorand**(): [`AlgorandClient`](../classes/types_algorand_client.AlgorandClient.md)

-Retrieve an `AlgorandClient` loaded with the current context, including testAccount and any generated accounts loaded as signers.
+Retrieve an `AlgorandClient` loaded with either the global fixture context (if `algorandScope` was set to `fixture` when creating the fixture) or the current test context, including testAccount and any generated accounts loaded as signers.

+If `algorandScope` was set to `test` (default) and you haven't called `beforeEach` then this will return an `AlgorandClient` instance with no test context loaded yet and no transaction logger loaded.
+This is useful if you want to do some basic setup in a `beforeAll` method etc..

 #### Returns